 Silver Line windows are vinyl replacement windows produced by Ply-Gem windows.
 They had been opened by Andersen windows in the past and were sold to Ply-Gem in 2018.
 If you’ve been exploring the replacement window market for any length of time you’ve probably heard that Andersen doesn’t have the best reputation when it comes to vinyl windows.
 Ply-Gem on the other hand makes a wide range of vinyl window products with Silver Line being on the lower end.

 Under the Silver Line (often written as Silverline) brand they produce a range of new construction and replacement window options.
 They distribute the Silver Line brand across the country through various distribution channels.
-The products are very similar to the American Craftsman window line that Andersen sells through Home Depot stores.
+The products are very similar to the American Craftsman window line that Ply Gem sells through Home Depot stores.

 It is important to note that nice vinyl windows often compete with wood windows.
 When large wood window manufacturers like Andersen get into the vinyl window business the last thing they want to do is cannibalize their very popular and very profitable wood windows.
 So what do they do?
 They produce low end vinyl windows that are not real competitors to wood window products.
 Just about nobody is torn deciding between Silver Line and Andersen 400 Series wood windows.
 They’re just not in the same ballpark.